Japanese battleship Kongō

 Kongō underwent two major reconstructions.
 Beginning in 1929, the Imperial Japanese Navy rebuilt her as a battleship, strengthening her armor and improving her speed and power capabilities.
 In 1935, her superstructure was completely rebuilt, her speed was increased, and she was equipped with launch catapults for floatplanes.
 Now fast enough to accompany Japan's growing carrier fleet, Kongō was reclassified as a fast battleship.
 During the Second Sino-Japanese War, Kongō operated off the coast of mainland China before being redeployed to the Third Battleship Division in 1941.
 In 1942, she sailed as part of the Southern Force in preparation for the Battle of Singapore.

 Kongō fought in many major naval actions of the Pacific War during World War II.
-She covered the Japanese Army's amphibious landings in British Malaya (part of present-day Malaysia) and the Dutch East Indies (now Indonesia) in 1942, before engaging American forces at the Battle of Midway and during the Guadalcanal Campaign.
+She covered the Japanese Army's amphibious landings in British Malaya (part of present-day Malaysia) and the Dutch East Indies (now Indonesia) in 1942, before engaging American forces at the Battle of Midway and during the Guadalcanal campaign.
 Throughout 1943, Kongō primarily remained at Truk Lagoon in the Caroline Islands, Kure Naval Base (near Hiroshima), Sasebo Naval Base (near Nagasaki), and Lingga Roads, and deployed several times in response to American aircraft carrier air raids on Japanese island bases scattered across the Pacific.
-Kongō participated in the Battle of the Philippine Sea and the Battle of Leyte Gulf in 1944 (22–23 October), engaging and sinking American vessels in the latter.
+Kongō participated in the Battle of the Philippine Sea (19-20 June) and the Battle of Leyte Gulf in 1944 (22–23 October), sinking the destroyer escort USS Samuel B. Roberts and helping to cripple the destroyer USS Heermann in the latter engagement.
 Kongō was torpedoed and sunk by the submarine USS Sealion while transiting the Formosa Strait on 21 November 1944.
-She was the only Japanese battleship sunk by submarine in the Second World War.
+She was the only Japanese battleship sunk by a submarine in the Second World War.